harshg7/microservice-interview/README.md

 # Challenges
 ## Developer
 Your task is to implement the first two apis of the service (`alpha` and `flatten`).
 This should be implemented using Maven and either Java or Node.js and must include tests to prove that your service is working correctly.

-_NOTE: Attention should be paid to both happy path and error conditions_
+Attention should be paid to both happy path and error conditions as well as documentation of the service.

 _BONUS: implement the `\status` endpoint_